β‘ Lesson 18: Eevee Real-Time Rendering

 - Lower = only very smooth materials reflect

-- How thick objects are assumed to be
+- How thick on-screen surfaces are assumed to be

 - Affects reflection accuracy